lasseignelab/labwebsite/content/about/_index.md

 ### Jen Fisher
 ##### _Graduate Research Assistant_

-Jen is a Ph.D. student in the Genomics, Genetics, and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
-She has a B.S. in Biological Engineering with a minor in Mathematics from Mississippi State University.
-Jen is currently applying machine learning approaches to uncovering biomarkers for drug repurposing, liquid biopsies, and chromosomal instability.
+Jen is a current Ph.D. student in the Genomics, Genetics, and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
+She is supported by UAB’s AMC21 Scholars program.
+In 2019, She earned a B.S. in Biological Engineering with a minor in Mathematics from Mississippi State University.
+Jen is currently applying machine learning approaches to uncover biomarkers for drug repurposing, liquid biopsies, rare diseases, and chromosomal instability.

 ---